 Free Wills – pros and cons

-We spend a lot of time explaining to people why they should have a Will, so we applaud any initiative that highlights the benefits in having one.
+We spend a lot of time explaining to people why they should have a Will, so we applaud any initiative that highlights the benefits of having one.
 However, we believe that having a Will that fully protects you and your specific requirements should be everyone’s ultimate aim.

-Did you know that approximately two thirds of adults in the UK do not have a valid Will?
+Did you know that approximately two-thirds of adults in the UK do not have a valid Will?

-If you do not have a valid Will, on your death you will be declared as “intestate” and intestacy rules will apply.
+If you do not have a valid Will, on your death you will be declared “intestate” and intestacy rules will apply.
 Topline, these rules allow only married or civil partners and some other close relatives to benefit from your estate, and any benefit they may get could take a long time, and a lot of work to arrive.
-Under this scenario, there is a high chance that people, such as a non-married partner or other that you want to benefit will not.
+Under this scenario, there is a high chance that people, such as a non-married partner or others that you want to benefit will not.

-If you are in doubt as why you should have a Will, please view the short video below.
+If you are in doubt as to why you should have a Will, please view the short video below.

 Pros of a free Will

-- It’s free! obviously this is attractive
+- It’s free!
+Obviously, this is attractive.

 Cons of a free Will

-A free will may not meet your needs and could possibly not fully protect your family or assets.
+A free Will may not meet your needs and could possibly not fully protect your family or assets.

-- Insolvency/Bankruptcy – ensure that your beneficiaries still benefit if they are in an unstable financial situation
+- Insolvency/Bankruptcy – ensure that your beneficiaries still benefit if they are in an unstable financial situation.

 The following video outlines these threats: